Free download and available in the CEDC Labs to use on campus and remotely.

 CUHP is a tool used by engineers to study how rainwater flows through cities.
 It helps city planners design drainage systems to prevent flooding.

-CSIBridge does not offer student licenses
+CSIBridge does not offer a student license.

 CSIBridge is a tool for designing bridges and testing how well they handle weight and pressure.